A Compact Broadband Purcell Filter for Superconducting Quantum Circuits in a 3D Flip-Chip Architecture: Experimental Characterization

 In contrast, the extracted external quality factors exhibit more noticeable discrepancies ($\Delta Q_e = |Q_e^{\text{mea.}}-Q_e^{\text{sim.}}|<0.5\times10^3$, excepting resonator 6) compared to the simulation, corresponding to a relative deviation of approximately $\Delta Q_e/Q_e^{\text{sim.}}\approx30\,\%$.
 We attribute this primarily to fabrication tolerances in the flip-chip bonding process.
-Even with the use of polymer spacers, the chip spacing $h_s$ varies across the chip with a mean value of $10.19 \pm 0.25\,\mu\text{m}$, as characterized by a profilometer.
-This variation introduces nontrivial deviations in the extracted $Q_e$ \cite{luo2025}.
-In addition, the measured external Q-factors $Q_e^{\text{mea.}}$ of all readout resonators are consistently higher than the simulated values, implying that the actual chip spacing in the coupling section region is smaller than the target value ($10\,\mu\text{m}$), since a closer grounding plane weakens the coupling strength.
-Exceptionally, resonator~6 exhibits a larger deviation, $\Delta Q_e(\text{Res.6}) \approx 0.9\times10^3$, indicating non-uniformity of $h_s$ across the sample.
+Even with the use of polymer spacers, the chip spacing $h_s$ varies across the chip with a mean value of $9.91 \pm 0.12\,\mu\text{m}$.
+A detailed characterization of $h_s$, performed using a profilometer and presented in Appendix~\ref{app:hs}, shows a systematic variation across the chip.
+As a result, the local spacing in the coupling sections is smaller than the target design value 10\,$\mu\text{m}$, which introduces nontrivial deviations in the extracted $Q_e$ \cite{luo2025}.
+In addition, the measured external Q-factors $Q_e^{\text{mea.}}$ of all readout resonators are consistently higher than the simulated values, providing independent evidence of reduced local spacing in the coupling regions, as a closer grounding plane weakens the coupling strength.
+Exceptionally, resonator~6 exhibits a larger deviation, $\Delta Q_e(\text{Res.6}) \approx 0.9\times10^3$, further indicating non-uniformity of $h_s$ across the sample.

 We also observe an offset between the extracted $Q_e$ from the analytical model and simulation.
 Several factors contribute to this deviation.
 First, the open ends of the CPW line resonator~2 and 3 in the filter include capacitive patches.
 Although their effects are incorporated as a length extension in~(\ref{eq:l_eff}), this approximation does not accurately capture the effective position of the coupling section along the $\lambda/4$ line and consequently affect the coupling coefficient as shown in Fig.~\ref{fig:Model_vs_sim}.
 Second, it is difficult to effectively include the curved bend in the joints between coupling section and the rest parts of resonator shown in Fig.~\ref{fig:main}(f) into the analytical model.
 Third, weak cross-couplings between the neighboring resonators are neglected in the coupling-matrix formulation in~(\ref{eq:m_matrix}).
 Despite these limits, the model predicts $Q_e$ within a reasonable margin for all six resonators ($|Q_e^{\text{cal.}}-Q_e^{\text{sim.}}|<0.45\times10^3$ relative to the simulated values), which is sufficient for design iteration and targeting.